dineshmetkari/myjsqlview/myjsqlview/docs/Release/readme.txt

 and MyJSQLView supports transaction locking.
-If your small business, scientific community, government agency, or educational institute wants to quickly access either a HSQL, MySQL, Oracle, PostgreSQL, or SQLite database for viewing, adding, editing, and searching data MyJSQLView provides an alternative that is simple and easy to use.
+If your small business, scientific community, government agency, or educational institute wants to quickly access either a HSQL, MySQL, Oracle, PostgreSQL, or SQLite database for viewing, adding, editing, searching, and analyzing data MyJSQLView provides an alternative that is simple and easy to use.

    Dana M. Proctor
    Project Manager